sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 ![Expert Curve](/images/expert_curve.jpg)

-Unlike when I believed HTML/CSS was all there was to learn about programming, me coming out of bootcamp definitely knew what I had to study from here on. `There just was too much.`
+Unlike when I believed HTML/CSS was all there was to learn about programming, me coming out of bootcamp definitely knew what I had to study from here on. `There just was too much.` I had too many things in mind.
+I had to dig deeper into TypeScript, learn Next.js, try styling libraries beside styled-components, and the list goes on and on and on.
+Surprisingly, the more I learned about something, the more I saw beyond the things I was comfortable with.
+It was an endless cycle of persuading myself to study something and shutting my computer down after thinking to myself: `"there's more?"`.

-I remember hating on Next.js only because it meant I had to move away from the psychological comfort I ~~was finally able to feel~~ felt with React.
-I would search up and cherrypick all the hate on Next just to pursuade myself studying Next.js wasn't necessary `lol`.
+I mean, I remember hating on Next.js only because it meant I had to move away from the psychological comfort zone I have developed with React.
+I would search up and cherrypick all the hate on Next, just to give myself reasons to procrastinate on studying Next.js `But this blog is made with Next.js lol`.
 But I quickly realized all this unwillingness to push myself out of my comfort zone is only going to slow me down.
 I think I was just scared to put in the effort to get past the Valley of Despair.

 Fortunately, I pushed through and managed to study new techs outside my comfort zone.
 But this doesn't mean I am past the Valley of Despair yet.
 Far from it actually.
 I've just begun to take my first steps out of the valley and I think I'll be here for quite some time.
 Maybe even forever.
 With all the things there is to study in the development world, I wonder if anyone is actually able to confidently call himself an `expert` while not being a Mt.
 Stupid of his own.